Single parents raising happy, healthy children

 Create clear rules

-Let your child know, clearly and simply, the family rules that apply when he’s in your care.
-It’s OK if your rules are different from your former partner’s – children can learn that different people have different rules.
+Let your child know the family rules that apply when he’s in your care.
+If you’re separated, it’s OK if your rules are different from your former partner’s.

 Agreeing on some rules at a family meeting can be a good first step.
 This gives everyone a chance to join in, which makes it more likely that your child will follow the rules.